LenartDominik/Polish-Football-Data-Hub-International/CLASSIFICATION_RULES.md

 ## 📋 Overview

-This document explains how competitions are classified in the Polish Players Tracker system.
+This document explains how competitions are classified in the Polish Football Data Hub International system.

 ---